GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/iam-delegated-role-grants/README.md

 This example shows two applications of [delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles):

 - how to use them to restrict service usage in a GCP project
-- how to use them to allow administrative access to a service via a predefined role, while restricting adminstrators from minting other admins.
+- how to use them to allow administrative access to a service via a predefined role, while restricting administrators from minting other admins.

 ## Restricting service usage